Great Journeys New Zealand: History

 Passenger trains in New Zealand were operated by the New Zealand Railways Department from 1880 to 1981, alongside private rail operators such as the Wellington and Manawatu Railway Company.
 The Department was corporatised as the New Zealand Railways Corporation (NZRC) in 1982, and later reorganised as a state-owned enterprise in 1986.
 A consulting study commissioned by the NZRC and carried out by Booz Allen Hamilton recommended re-orientation of long-distance passenger services toward tourist operations.

 The Fourth Labour Government passed the New Zealand Railways Corporation Restructuring Act 1990 on 28 August of that year.
 Two months later, on 28 October 1990, the New Zealand government removed core rail transport and shipping operations from the New Zealand Railways Corporation, creating a separate entity called New Zealand Rail Limited, a Crown Transferee company created under the Act.
 New Zealand Rail Limited's long-distance passenger trains carried the InterCity Rail branding.
-New Zealand Rail Limited was privatised and sold to a consortium named TranzRail Holdings Limited in 1993 and changed its name to Tranz Rail in 1995.
+New Zealand Rail Limited was privatised and sold to a consortium named TranzRail Holdings Limited in 1993 and changed its name to Tranz Rail in October 1995.
 As part of the rebranding exercise, InterCity Rail was renamed Tranz Scenic.

 Tranz Scenic (2001) Ltd

-As part of a restructuring programme, in November 2001 Tranz Scenic was incorporated as stand-alone subsidiary Tranz Scenic (2001) Limited.
-Tranz Rail then sold 50% of Tranz Scenic for $33 million to Donald Gibson and Gary McDonald, who were also directors of Australian rail operator West Coast Railway.
-The sale included long-distance passenger rolling stock and ten diesel locomotives of the DC class (reclassified DCP), and two EF class electric locomotives.
+As part of a restructuring programme, in November 2001, Tranz Scenic was incorporated as stand-alone subsidiary Tranz Scenic (2001) Limited.
+Tranz Rail then sold 50% of Tranz Scenic for $33 million to Donald Gibson and Gary McDonald, who were also directors of Australian railway operator West Coast Railway.
+The sale included long-distance passenger rolling stock and 10 diesel locomotives of the DC class (reclassified DCP), and two EF class electric locomotives.
 Tranz Rail intended to sell the remaining 50% share in Tranz Scenic, but this sale never eventuated.
 West Coast Rail withdrew several long-distance trains that were not profitable, retaining the routes that had sufficient passenger numbers (see below).

 Tranz Rail was taken over by Australian transport firm Toll Holdings in 2003.
 The company was renamed Toll NZ and did not retain any of the Tranz Rail directors.
-In July 2004 the 50% share of Tranz Scenic was purchased by Toll, as one of the West Coast Railway directors had died and the business was not performing adequately.
-In May 2008 the New Zealand Government agreed to buy the rail and sea transport assets of Toll NZ Limited for $665 million.
+In July 2004, the 50% share of Tranz Scenic was purchased by Toll, as one of the West Coast Railway directors had died and the business was not performing adequately.
+In May 2008, the New Zealand Government agreed to buy the rail and sea transport assets of Toll NZ Limited for $665 million.
 The government branded the new company KiwiRail.